 A grant of £15,000 will be awarded, made up of £7,500 in the first six and £7,500 guaranteed earnings in the second six.
-Travel outside of London is reimbursed by Chambers.
-Pupils do not pay rent or a percentage on their earnings.
+Travel outside London is reimbursed by chambers.
+Pupils do not pay rent or commission on their earnings.

 1MCB Chambers offers a mini pupillage programme, details of which can be found here.
 You do not need to complete mini-pupillage with us as a prerequisite to applying for pupillage.

 Please address any enquiries concerning pupillage to Bernadette Smith.